The Story of the Last Chrysanthemums: Plot

 Otoku goes to meet Kiku's brother to beg for an acting role for Kiku in Tokyo, allowing him to reclaim the family's famous name.
 His brother agrees on two conditions: first, that Kiku's acting has improved, and second, that he and Otoku separate, as this is necessary to reconcile with their father.
 Fuku, Kiku's brother, returns with Otoku to fetch Kiku.

-Kiku delivers a bravura performance of Sumizome, a challenging and critical female role.
+Kiku delivers a bravura performance of the challenging and critical female role of Sumizome.
 He has finally found his niche and the fame he has always sought as a kabuki actor.
 Otoku watches sadly from the wings but is happy for him.
 The family agrees that Kiku may perform in Tokyo.
 As Kiku boards the train to Tokyo, Otoku cannot be found, and Fuku hands him a letter from her explaining everything.
 His companions urge him to continue to Tokyo to make Otoku's sacrifice worthwhile.
 Kiku becomes a success.

 When the Tokyo troupe visits Osaka, they receive a triumphant welcome.
 Kiku's father allows Kiku to take pride of place in the river parade after the performance.
 However, the landlord informs Kiku that Otoku is gravely ill and will die that night.
 Kiku hesitates, as it is his evening of glory, but his father insists, reminding him of how much Otoku has helped him.
 Ultimately, Kiku's father accepts Kiku's marriage to Otoku, and Kiku shares this news with her.
 However, this reconciliation comes only when she is already on her deathbed (implied to be due to tuberculosis).
 Proud that Kiku is finally happy, Otoku urges him to join the river parade, as the audience is waiting to see and praise him.